rust-skia/rust-skia/skia-safe/README.md

 ### `svg`

 This feature enables the SVG rendering backend.
-To create a new Skia canvas that renders to SVG, use the function `skia-safe::svg::Canvas::new()`.
+To create a new Skia canvas that renders to SVG, use the function `skia_safe::svg::Canvas::new()`.

 ### `shaper`